jourde/chat/README.md

 - interactive SVG nodes are keyboard focusable
 - controls expose ARIA labels and menu semantics where needed
 - live announcements are sent to a polite screen-reader region
-- focus is managed for menus and the legal dialogue
+- focus is managed for menus and for both the contradiction guidance and legal dialogs
 - visible focus indicators are provided throughout the interface

 ## Privacy